 600 lab hours to be arranged with instructor.
-Students must ensure that their current email address and phone number are on file with Yuba College so that they can be contacted by the CWEE Coordinator and/or Mentor.
+Self Service defaults to 1.00 unit.
+Please adjust to the number of units you would like to enroll in.
+Students must ensure that their current email address and phone number are on file with Yuba College so that they can be contacted by the CWEE Coordinator and/ or Mentor.
 Students must log in to Canvas during the first week of the class to complete their orientation and application paperwork--students may be dropped from the course if they do not complete their orientation on Canvas during the first week of the class.